12traits/ingestion-api-specs/source/index.html.md

 }
 ```

-> An action indicating that the player with ID 1001 (fast-)traveled on the game’s map from Kingdom A (located on the map by the following 2D coordinates: X 12.3111 and Y 44.3111) to Kingdom B (X 33.4543 and Y 43.222).
+> An action indicating that the user with ID 1001 (fast-)traveled on the game’s map from Kingdom A (located on the map by the following 2D coordinates: X 12.3111 and Y 44.3111) to Kingdom B (X 33.4543 and Y 43.222).

 ```json
 {